 A reader wonders whether her long distance relationship with an introverted man has a future.

-“I just read your article: “3 Huge Tips All Extroverts MUST Know When Dating An Introvert” after reading and researching the topic an exhausting amount of time.
+“I just read your article: “3 Huge Tips All Extroverts MUST Know When Dating An Introvert” after reading and researching the extrovert introvert relationship topic for an exhausting amount of time.
 I thought I would reach out to see if you could give me some insight or thoughts on a situation I have found myself in.

 I have never really focused or researched much about personality types – I have made the silly and naive assumptions of combining “extrovert and outgoing” and “introvert and shy.”